-- Bomb Threat - HazMat Incident - Hold-In Place: Limits student/staff movement while dealing with short term emergencies - Evacuation: Used to evacuate students/staff from the school - Before, during and after school hours, including security during evacuation and evacuation routes - Evacuation/Relocation Sites (internal and external) - Lockout: Used to secure school buildings and grounds during incidents that pose an imminent concern outside of the school - Lockdown: Used to secure school buildings and grounds during incidents that pose an immediate threat of violence in or around the school. - School Cancellation - Early Dismissal
+- Shelter-in-Place/Shelter: Shelter students and staff inside building because it is safer inside the building than outside. - Hold-in-Place/Hold: Restrict movement of students and staff within the building while dealing with short-term emergencies. - Evacuation: Evacuate students and staff from the building. - Secure Lockout: Students and staff remain inside locked school buildings during incidents that pose an imminent concern outside of the school/ - Lockdown: Secure students and staff inside locked classrooms during incidents that pose an immediate threat of violence in or around the school.